Vivek1099/Springboot-MethodArguementNotValidException/README.md

     "nationality": "Indian"
   }

-3. Get All Employee Data
+3. Get All Users Data
 - URL: `/show`
 - Method: GET
 - Description: Returns a list of all users data.